Skip to content

 Program Description:

-SIT Study Abroad Mexico: Migration, Borders, and Transnational Communities
+SIT Study Abroad: Mexico: Migration, Borders, and Transnational Communities

 Discover the current realities and human impacts of undocumented migration, border enforcement, and the related international political and social tensions.